 It was during Boskovsky’s tenure that the concert was first broadcast live on television, turning what had been a local concert into a worldwide media event.
 Following the Boskovsky years, Lorin Maazel was chosen to direct the concerts, which he did through 1986.
 Since 1987, a different renowned conductor has been invited to direct each year.

 There are now three concerts: the Preview Performance on December 30, the New Year’s Eve Concert, and the New Year’s Day Concert.

 As might be expected, tickets for these concerts year have become highly prized.
 Up to a few years ago, a letter requesting tickets had to arrive in the Philharmonic’s office on January 2, not before or after.

-Today, requests are made via the Internet, and the period for applications for next year’s concerts is from January 2 to February 29.
+Today, requests are made via the Vienna Philharmonic’s website, and the period for applications for next year’s concerts is from February 1 through February 28.
 The “winners” are then chosen at random.

 One Response to The New Year’s Concert in Vienna